jack-powers/jack-powers.github.io/_pages/cv.md

 ======
 - **PhD in Mathematics (Operations Research)**, QUT, 2021 - 2025
 - **Bachelor of Mathematics (Operations Research & Data Science)**, QUT, 2018 - 2020
-- **Certificate III in Fitness**, The College of Health and Fitness, 2018

 ## Work Experience
 ======